fasiyo/mapbox-react-map/README.md

-# Mcdonalds locations on MapboxGl Map with React
+# MapboxGl Map with React

 Used the Mcdonalds locations Api to generate a world wide map of retail stores